ceortiz33/tryhackme/ColddBox:Easy/ColddBoxEasy.md

 `user.txt   R*************************************************==`

-We can use `sudo -l` to know which commands can be run with root privileges.
+Use `sudo -l` command to identify which commands can be run with root privileges.

 ![](images/privesc.png)